uga-libraries/format-report/documentation/archive_reports_workflow.md

 3. Run the fix_version.py script to fix the version numbers from opening the CSVs in Excel.
-   It removes the zero from the end of versions that look like numbers, for example making 1.10 into 1.1.
+   It is necessary to use Excel features to refine the matches to NARA risk data in the previous step, but Excel automatically reformats the version to remove the 0 from the end, for example making 1.10 into 1.1.

 4. Save a copy of both versions of both spreadsheets to the Format Analysis folder in Teams for this year,